biocypher/documentation/docs/community/contribute-codebase.md

 This changes your working branch from `main` to the `my-new-feature-for-biocypher` branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *BioCypher*.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to the target package.
 You can have many feature branches and switch between them using the `git checkout` command.

 ### Making code changes

 Before modifying any code, ensure you follow the contributing environment guidelines to set up an appropriate development environment.

-When making changes, follow these BioCypher-specific guidelines:
+When making changes, please follow these guidelines:

 1. Keep changes of that branch/PR focused on a single feature or bug fix.